 BME, University of Wisconsin-Stevens Point; MM, Northwestern University

-Now celebrating his 21st season as Music Director and Conductor of the University of Illinois Symphony Orchestra, American conductor Donald Schleicher has also served as Music Director of the Quad City Symphony Orchestra and as Music Director and Principal Conductor for the Pine Mountain Music Festival.
+Now celebrating his 23rdseason as Music Director and Conductor of the University of Illinois Symphony Orchestra, American conductor Donald Schleicher has also served as Music Director of the Quad City Symphony Orchestra and as Music Director and Principal Conductor/Artistic Director for the Pine Mountain Music Festival.

 As a conducting professor, Mr. Schleicher’s class at Illinois is an international draw for talented young conductors.
-Many of his former conducting students have gone on to hold prestigious positions with organizations such as the San Francisco Symphony, the Hartford Symphony, Richmond Philharmonic, the Philharmonia of Kansas City, and the University of Chicago.
-Schleicher has served as the lead teacher for numerous conducting workshops including the International Conducting Workshop and Festival in Sofia, Bulgaria, the International Conducting Institute in Kromeriz, Czech Republic, the New York Conducting Institute, the Ithaca College International Conducting Workshop and the Conducting Master Class and Workshop Series in Chicago.
+Many of his former conducting students have gone on to hold prestigious positions with organizations such as the San Francisco Symphony, the Hartford Symphony, the Baltimore Symphony, Richmond Philharmonic, and the University of Chicago.
+Schleicher has taught conducting in Europe every summer for the past ten years having served as the lead teacher for the International Conducting Workshop and Festival in Sofia, Bulgaria.
+In addition, he has led workshops for the International Conducting Institute in Kromeriz, Czech Republic, the New York Conducting Institute, the Ithaca College International Conducting Workshop, and Conducting Master Class and Workshop Series in Chicago.

 As a dedicated advocate of contemporary music, Donald has collaborated with leading composers including Chen Yi, Michael Daugherty, and Frank Ticheli among many others.
 In December of 2014, his collaboration with Augusta Read Thomas led to a recording project of her works now available on Nimbus Records.